 The Darden MBA: What You Need To Know

-That’s the mix of things that makes Darden virtually unique among the world’s leading business schools.
-This is one of the very few premium MBA experiences left in the market, a program that largely revolves around full-time MBA students.
+Darden’s MBA is one of the most premium MBA experiences in the market, and they offer a program that largely revolves around full-time MBA students.
 No business undergraduates.
 No part-time evening students.
-That means the vast amount of the school’s resources are lavished on its relatively small MBA population.
-Yes, there are two Executive MBA programs and a fairly complete menu of executive education courses that the faculty have to attend to.
-But Darden keeps the focus on its flagship MBA program.
+That means the vast majority of the school’s resources are lavished on its relatively small MBA population.
+Yes, there are two Executive MBA programs and a fairly complete menu of executive education courses that the faculty attend to, but Darden keeps the focus on its flagship MBA program.

-The school is also ideal for students who don’t wish to limit themselves to a specific concentration.
-Unlike finance schools such as Columbia or a Wharton, Darden’s curriculum is general management allowing students to explore different facets of business without being pegged to just one discipline.
-Darden’s first-year program and required curriculum provide students with a solid foundation in global business leadership.
+The program is ideal for students who don’t wish to limit themselves to a specific concentration.
+Unlike finance schools such as Columbia or Wharton, Darden’s curriculum is general management, meaning students can explore different facets of business without being pegged to just one discipline.
 The integrated curriculum — wherein the same or similar cases are used in several different courses and more than one discipline — illustrates how all areas work together and influence one another.
-The electives in the second year of the MBA program allow students to explore new possibilities and develop more depth in chosen areas of expertise.

 Darden MBA Employment Stats

 Note: MBA Program Consideration Set: If you believe you’re a close match to this school–based on your GMAT and GPA scores, your age and work experience, you should look at these other competitive full-time MBA programs as well.
 We list them by stretch, match, and safety.
 These options are presented on the basis of brand image and ranking status as a general guideline.